Microsoft Online Subscription Agreement – US Government Cloud

 “Managed Service Solution” means a managed IT service you provide to a third party that consists of the administration of and support for Microsoft Azure Services.

-“Microsoft Azure Services” means one or more of the Microsoft services and features identified at /en-gb/services/, except where identified as licensed separately.
+“Microsoft Azure Services” means one or more of the Microsoft services and features identified at /en-gb/products/, except where identified as licensed separately.

 “Non-Microsoft Product” is defined in the Online Services Terms.